Ayushbunkar/AlchoZero2.0/DEPLOYMENT_CHECKLIST.md

 ✅ **Deployment Complete!** 🎉

-Your AlchoZero system is now live and protecting lives on the road!
+Your AlcoZero system is now live and protecting lives on the road!